Leonardo-Mazzuca/euro-point-app/README.md

 How to run the project:

-1️⃣ Set up the environment variables in the .env.example file 2️⃣ Install dependencies:
+1️⃣ Set up the environment variables in the .env.example file creating a .env file 2️⃣ Install dependencies:

 ```bash